An isomorphism of motivic Galois groups: Nori's Galois group

 Then there exists a monoidal functor $\ehm\to\mathcal{A}$ (unique up to unique monoidal isomorphism), represented by the dotted arrow in the diagram rendering the two triangles commutative (up to monoidal isomorphism).

-Moreover, this functor is faithful exact $\Lambda$-linear. \end{cor}
+Moreover, this functor is faithful exact $\Lambda$-linear. \end{thm}

-This monoidal structure endows the coalgebra $\Hn:=\Hn{\Lambda}:=\mathcal{A}(\h_{\bullet}|_{\diagoodeff})$ with the structure of a commutative algebra turning it into a (commutative) bialgebra (\cite[§4.2]{nori-lectures}, \cite[Pro.~B.16]{huber-mueller:nori}).
-The coordinate ring $\Hns$ (or $\Hns{\Lambda}$) of \emph{Nori's motivic Galois group} (denoted by $\grpn$, or $\grpn{\Lambda}$) is the commutative Hopf algebra obtained from $\Hn$ by localizing (as an algebra) with respect to an element $\sn\in\Hn$ which can be described as follows (cf.~\cite[p.~13]{nori-lectures}).
+Assume now that $\Lambda$ is a principal ideal domain.
+By the discussion preceding the Theorem and Remark~\ref{rem:hm-description}, $\ehm$ can be identified with the category of comodules over the coalgebra $\mathcal{A}(\h_{\bullet}|_{\diagoodeff})$.
+The monoidal structure on $\ehm$ endows this coalgebra with the structure of a commutative algebra turning it into a (commutative) bialgebra (\cite[§4.2]{nori-lectures}, \cite[Pro.~B.16]{huber-mueller:nori}). \begin{dfi} \begin{enumerate} \item We denote by $\Hn:=\Hn{\Lambda}:=\mathcal{A}(\h_{\bullet}|_{\diagoodeff})$ \emph{Nori's effective motivic bialgebra}. \item \emph{Nori's motivic Hopf algebra} $\Hns:=\Hns{\Lambda}$ is the commutative Hopf algebra obtained from $\Hn$ by localizing (as an algebra) with respect to an element $\sn\in\Hn$ described below (see also~\cite[p.~13]{nori-lectures}). \item \emph{Nori's motivic Galois group} $\grpn:=\grpn{\Lambda}$ is the spectrum of $\Hns$.
+Thus it is a pro-group scheme over $\spec(\Lambda)$. \item The category $\hm:=\hm_{\Lambda}:=\fcoMod{\Hns{\Lambda}}$ is the category of \emph{(homological) Nori motives}. \end{enumerate} \end{dfi} It remains to describe the element $\sn\in\Hn$ corresponding to the Tate twist.
 Choose an isomorphism

 Then $\sn\in\Hn$ is the image of $1\in\Lambda$ under the composition

 where $\coa$ denotes the coaction of $\Hn$ on $\h_{1}(\mathbb{G}_{m},\{1\})$.
 Clearly, $\sn$ does not depend on the choice of~\eqref{eq:SN}.